digitalfabrik/integreat-app/docs/contributing.md

 ## Pull requests

-**Testing with the live cms instance should be avoided.
-Instead, [please use the test cms](docs/technology-stack.md#test-cms).**

-Before starting to write code and opening a pull request, please take a look [at our conventions](docs/conventions.md).
+Before starting to write code and opening a pull request, please take a look [at our conventions](conventions.md).

 Pull requests should always belong to an [issue in our issue tracker](#bug-reporting).